-Parents will be informed before admission of their children’s ‘House’ in order that you can purchase the correct T shirt if they wish.
+You will be informed before admission of your children’s ‘House’ in order that you can purchase the correct colour T shirt.

-Please notice that there are a number of optional items such as book bags which are also available for you to purchase if you wish, please ask our administrator for further details.
+Please note that there are a number of optional items such as book bags which are also available for you to purchase if you wish, please ask our administrator for further details.

 All items of school uniform are available from Promenade Shirts and Embroidery Ltd, Queen’s Promenade, in Douglas.

-Please ensure every item is clearly and securely named.
+Please ensure every item, including PE bags, is clearly and securely named.

 Second hand uniform is displayed the last week of each term for you to purchase items.
 We welcome donations of uniform no longer required.
 Profits go to school funds.